mridulkrishna1995/hello-world/README.md

-This is just a test file
+This repository is aimed at learning basics of both GIT and ML.